Environmental Initiatives

 Starting in 2021, Kasugai City, Aichi Prefecture, will be holding an experiential course for elementary school students and their parents to learn about global warming countermeasures being undertaken by airlines that utilize airport resources.
 FDA is cooperating with this initiative, holding lectures on global warming and aircraft tours.
 This initiative is based on the "Partnership Agreement on Power Supply to Public Facilities and Zero Carbon Promotion" concluded between Suzuyo Electric Power Co., Ltd. (a joint venture between Suzuyo Shoji Co., Ltd. and Electric Power Development Co., Ltd.) and the city, and is based on the memorandum of understanding that FDA signed with Kasugai City on promoting global warming countermeasures.

-*The photo shows the event taking place on February 8, 2025.
+- The photo shows the event held on February 8, 2025.

 Promoting recycling activities

-Seki City Cutlery Hall website: http://seki-japan.com/recycle/
+Click here for the Seki City Cutlery Hall website

 The collected plastic bottle caps are handed over to a collection company, and a portion of the purchase price is donated to be turned into recycled plastic resources.

-Official website of the certified NPO Japan Committee Vaccines for the World's Children: https://www.jcv-jp.org/
+For the website of the certified NPO "Japan Committee Vaccines for the World's Children," please click here.

 Other Initiatives

-Engine performance is monitored daily and the engine is washed with water as necessary.
+Engine performance is monitored daily and the engine is washed with water as needed.
 This washing is expected to improve the engine's fuel efficiency, which in turn reduces fuel consumption and therefore carbon dioxide emissions.

 FDA Carbon Offset Initiative

-FDA contributed to carbon offsetting*4 through the purchase of "J Blue Credits"*3 issued by the Japan Blue Economy Technology Research Association (JBE) *2 for the climate change mitigation project "Blue Carbon *1 Project Utilizing Rishirifuji Town's Resilient Silicon Blue - An Initiative to Preserve Japan's Dashi Culture," promoted by Rishirifuji Town in Hokkaido, where Rishiri Airport, the destination of the charter flight, is located, and the Rishiri Fisheries Cooperative Association.
+FDA contributed to carbon offsetting*4 through the purchase of "J Blue Credits*3" issued by the Japan Blue Economy Technology Research Association (JBE) *2 for the climate change mitigation project "Blue Carbon *1 Project Utilizing Rishirifuji Town's Resilient Silicon Blue - An Initiative to Preserve Japan's Dashi Culture," promoted by Rishirifuji Town in Hokkaido, where Rishiri Airport, the destination of the charter flight, is located, and the Rishiri Fisheries Cooperative Association.

 [Business overview]